ikq/webpush-java/README.md

   https://github.com/web-push-libs/webpush-java        *MIT License*

    To learning purposes, most of the code has been simplified or removed.
-   The original code is more mature.
+   The original code is more mature/complex.

 2. Used Bouncy Castle Crypto library      *MIT License* https://bouncycastle.org/